 Replacing a Tall Over-the-Range Microwave with a Slim One

 If you are selecting a slim over-the-range microwave as a replacement for a tall one, there will be a little leftover hanging space after installation, which will expose the wall.
 This has the potential to diminish the seamless design of your kitchen.

 In most cases, especially if you did not get the exact same size or model as the old unit, you may end up having to change the trim as well.
 This means a bit of extra installation.

-You can easily avoid these pitfalls by taking a careful measurement of the old microwave oven and space it resides in before heading to the showroom to purchase the replacement.
-This will enable you to find the perfect size and shape to fit the open space.
+You can easily avoid these pitfalls by taking a careful measurement of the old microwave oven, and the space it resides in, before heading to the showroom to purchase the replacement.
+This will allow you to find the perfect size and shape to fit the open space.

 Now, let’s look at our list of the best microwave ovens of 2020.
 In our review, we considered wattage, size, features, design, and price.

 At a price point around $80, this compact Toshiba EM925A5A microwave is a great buy.
 Its 0.9 cu. ft. footprint means that it can fit on almost every countertop.
 Its 900 Watt cooking power, though lower than some of the others on this list, is adequate for most small families.
 It comes with 6 essential preset buttons for your convenience, meaning your perfectly cooked popcorn is just a touch away.

 An exciting feature of this microwave is that you can turn the indicator sounds off.
 This simple feature becomes helpful if your kids are sleeping, and you don’t want the beeping to wake them up.
 Another great feature of this microwave is its Energy-saving Eco Mode, which allows you to dim the lights when not in use and save up to 50% of power consumption.